teremterem/MiniAgents/README.md

 ---

-For more advanced usage, check out the [examples](examples/) directory.
+For more advanced usage, check out the [examples](examples) directory.

 ## Motivation behind this project?

 There are three main features of MiniAgents the idea of which motivated the creation of this framework:

 1. It is built around supporting asynchronous token streaming across chains of interconnected agents, making this the core feature of the framework.
 2. It is very easy to throw bare strings, messages, message promises, collections, and sequences of messages and message promises (as well as the promises of the sequences themselves) all together into an agent reply (see `MessageType`).
 This entire hierarchical structure will be asynchronously resolved in the background into a flat and uniform sequence of message promises (it will be automatically "flattened" in the background).
 3. By default, agents work in so called `start_asap` mode, which is different from the usual way coroutines work where you need to actively await on them and/or iterate over them (in case of asynchronous generators).
 In `start_asap` mode, every agent, after it was invoked, actively seeks every opportunity to proceed its processing in the background when async tasks switch.

 The third feature combines this `start_asap` approach with regular async/await and async generators by using so called streamed promises (see `StreamedPromise` and `Promise` classes) which were designed to be "replayable" by nature.

 It was chosen for messages to be immutable once they are created (see `Message` and `Frozen` classes) in order to make all of the above possible (because this way there are no concerns about the state of the message being changed in the background).

 **TODO** mention `@MiniAgents().on_persist_message` decorator that allows to persist messages as they are sent/received and the fact that messages (as well as any other Pydantic models derived from `Frozen`) have `hash_key` property that calculates the sha256 of the content of the message and is used as the id of the `Messages` (or any other `Frozen` model) much like there are commit hashes in git.

 ## Some other features

-- Define agents as simple Python functions decorated with `@miniagent`
-- Integrate with OpenAI and Anthropic LLMs using `openai_agent` and `anthropic_agent`
-- Built on top of the `Promising` library (which is a library built directly inside this library 🙂) for managing asynchronous operations
-- Asynchronous promise-based programming model with `Promise` and `StreamedPromise`
+**TODO** elaborate on the following:

 - Hooks to persist messages as they are sent/received
 - Typing with Pydantic for validation and serialization of messages